siavcom/web-ones-technology/README.md

     When the value of this component changes, this method is called.
     It receives an optional parameter styles, which is the styles of the component (style, inputStyle, labelsStyle).
     If it is not provided, it uses the component styles of the object.
-    Sample: The method changes the color of the input depending on the value selected.
+    Example: The method changes the color of the input depending on the value selected.
     A = green, B = red, X = blue.
     @param {any} styles - The style of the component.